 We are externally managed by our Manager.
-Each of our executive officers is an employee of Freedom Mortgage, an affiliate of our Manager.
+Each of our executive officers is supplied to us through our Manager.
 We rely completely on our Manager to provide us with investment advisory services.
 We do not provide cash compensation to any of our executive officers.
-For 2015, our named executive officers are Mr. Lown, our President (our principal executive officer), and Mr. Levine, our Chief Financial Officer, Treasurer and Secretary (our principal financial officer).
-We have no executive officers other than Mr. Lown and Mr. Levine.
+For 2016, our named executive officers are Mr. Lown, our President and Chief Executive Officer (our principal executive officer), Mr. Levine, our Chief Financial Officer, Treasurer and Secretary (our principal financial and accounting officer) and Mr. Evans, our Chief Investment Officer.
+We have no executive officers other than Messrs.
+Lown, Levine and Evans.

-We reimburse our Manager for our allocable share of the salary and other benefits paid by Freedom Mortgage to Mr. Levine based on the percentage of his working time and effort spent on matters related to our company.
-However, we do not determine the compensation payable by Freedom Mortgage to Mr. Levine.
-Our Compensation Committee has approved our allocable share of the salary and other benefits paid by our Manager to Mr. Levine in 2015 and reimbursed to our Manager by us.
+We reimburse our Manager for our allocable share of the salary and other benefits paid to Mr. Levine based on an agreed percentage originally based on the percentage of his working time and effort spent on matters related to our company.
+However, we do not determine the compensation payable to Mr. Levine or any of our other named executive officers.
+Our Compensation Committee has approved our allocable share of the salary and other benefits paid to Mr. Levine in 2016 and reimbursed to our Manager by us.
 Our Manager has an agreement with Freedom Mortgage pursuant to which it reimburses Freedom Mortgage for certain costs and expenses incurred by Freedom Mortgage in providing services to our Manager.